Harvard-IACS/2020F-AC295/content/pages/projects.md

 <hr>

 A major part of this course is a group project.
-You will work in small teams on a web-based application that allows you to work on a project about a topic of your own choosing.
+You will work in small teams on a project about a topic of your own choosing from those taught in class.
 You will acquire the data, design and implement your application using the tools and techniques learned during the course.

 ## Team
 You will work closely with other classmates in a 3-4 person project team.
-Team formation will be discussed in class at the beginning of the course and will conclude before the end of the first module.
+Team formation will be discussed in class at the beginning of the course.

 ## Milestones
 The project consists of several milestones that need to be submitted on the specified due dates as listed below.